Karl Mannheim: German phase (1919–1933)

 In this second phase, Mannheim turned from philosophy to sociology, to inquire into the roots of culture.
-In the early part of his stay in Germany, Mannheim published his doctoral dissertation "Structural Epistemology of Knowledge", which discusses his theory of the structure of epistemology, the "relations between the knower, the known and the to be known…for Mannheim based on psychology, logic and ontology".
-Sociologist Brian Longhurst explains that his work on epistemology represents the height of his early "idealist" phase, and transition to hermeneutic "issues of interpretation within culture".
+In the early part of his stay in Germany, Mannheim published his doctoral dissertation "Structural Epistemology of Knowledge", which discusses his theory of the structure of epistemology, the "relations between the knower, the known and the to be known... for Mannheim based on psychology, logic and ontology".
+Sociologist Brian Longhurst noted that Mannheim's work on epistemology represented the height of his early "idealist" phase and transition to hermeneutic "issues of interpretation within culture".

 In this essay, Mannheim introduces "the hermeneutic problem of the relationship between the whole and the parts".
 He considers the differences between art, the natural sciences, and philosophy "with respect to truth claims", stating that science always tries to disprove one theory, where art never does this and can coexist in more than one worldview; philosophy falls in between the two extremes.
 Mannheim posits the "danger of relativism", in which the historical process yields cultural products: "if thought to be relative to a historical period, it may be unavailable to a historical period".

 Mannheim's ambitious attempt to promote a comprehensive sociological analysis of the structures of knowledge was treated with suspicion by some members of the Frankfurt School, based in the Institute for Marxism directed by Max Horkheimer.
 They saw the rising popularity of the sociology of knowledge as neutralization and betrayal of Marxism.
 Arguments between Mannheim and Horkheimer played out in faculty forums, like the Kant Gesellschaft and Paul Tillich's Christian Socialist discussion group.

 Horkheimer's Institute at the time was best known for the empirical work it encouraged, and several of Mannheim's doctoral students used its resources.
 While the conflict between Mannheim, Adorno and Horkheimer looms large in retrospect, Mannheim's most active contemporary competitors were in fact other academic sociologists, notably the proto-fascist Leipzig professor Hans Freyer, and the proponent of formal sociology and leading figure in the profession at the time, Leopold von Wiese.